Metrics & Dashboards

 - Cross-Document References — link metrics across reports

-- Querying Documents — query syntax
+- Query reference — query syntax